bzthin/bzthin.github.io/pages/technical/coding/data-structures/tree.md

 # Trees
 This page contains trees information.
 - A tree consist of nodes.
-Each nodes has zero or more child nodes
+Each nodes has zero or more child nodes.
+- Tree can also be considered as a acyclic graph.

 ## Node
-- Simple defintion of a node
+- Simple defintion of a node for a N-ary tree.
 ```c++
 struct Node
 {